Wintellect/MSLearn/Introduction to Data Handling with Python/includes/1-sequences-maps.md

 In this exercise, Python tuples will be explored.
 Tuples are used all of the time in Python.
 There are nothing more than a short sequence of values where the sequence is immutable once created.
 Tuples are commonly used to return multiple value from a function.

-1. Create a new Jupyter notebook named 'Sequences and Maps Exercise' in Azure Notebooks.
+1. Create a new Jupyter notebook named 'Sequence and Map Exercises' in Azure Notebooks.

 2. Type the following code into notebook cell and run the cell: